wellsaid-labs/tts-evaluation/src/datasets/README.md

 These datasets were acquired through the research community and have permissive licenses:

-- Linda Johnson: Learn more about this dataset on [this webpage](https://keithito.com/LJ-Speech-Dataset/).
+- Linda Johnson
-- M-AILABS US / UK: Learn more about this dataset on [this webpage](http://www.m-ailabs.bayern/en/the-mailabs-speech-dataset/).
+- M-AILABS US / UK
   - Elizabeth Klett
   - Judy Bieber
   - Mary Ann